Latent period (epidemiology): Infectious period

 The time interval during which the host is infectious, i.e. the pathogens can be transmitted directly or indirectly from the infected host to another individual, is called the infectious period (or the period of communicability), defined as the period from the end of the pre-infectious period or the latent period until the time when the host can no longer transmit the infection to other individuals.
 During the infectious period, a host may or may not show symptoms, but they are capable of infecting other individuals.
-The duration of the infectious period depends on the ability of the infected host individual to mount an immune response.
+The duration of the infectious period depends on factors including the host's immune response, characteristics of the pathogen, the site of infection, the severity of disease, and treatment; it ends when the pathogen or its infectious forms are no longer present in sufficient quantity to permit transmission.